 Attn: Billing Office

 1401 E. Central Drive

 Meridian, ID 83642

-If you are in need of assistance, or are a student who has questions regarding your bill, please contact the Business Office Team at email@example.com.
+If you are in need of assistance, or have questions, please contact Student Accounts at email@example.com.